rwehresmann/sumsub-ruby-sdk/README.md

 ## Configuration and Usage

 You can configure your credentials using `Sumsub::Configure` block.
 There are three keys you can inform: *token*, *secret_key* and *production*.
-The token and secret key you need to generate from your SumSub account, and *production* is a boolean value where you specify if you wanna use SumSub production or test environtment (in this case, just set production as *false*).
+The token and secret key you need to generate from your SumSub account, and *production* is a boolean value where you specify if you wanna use SumSub production or test environtment.
+To use the test environment, just set production as `false`.

 ```ruby
 Sumsub.configure do |config|